 PDF/X is just the starting point

 If you think all of the above restrictions make sure that you get perfectly printable PDF files, think again.
 There are no rules in PDF/X that state that images need to have a certain resolution.
 A file with 50 dpi images can be a valid PDF/X file yet the printed result will be horrible if used for printing glossy magazines.
-PDF/X is meant to be a standard which is independent from the specific production requirements of a type of printing.
+PDF/X is meant to be a standard which is independent of the specific production requirements of a type of printing.

 GWG is an industry organization which took the PDF/X standards and then added on top of that a set of rules to cover specific types of printing.
 There are standard for exchanging files for commercial printing, newspapers, packaging and digital printing.